pasklan/pasklan/README.md

 - 👋 Hi, I’m @pasklan
 - 👀 I’m interested in RPA and Python Dev.
-- 🌱 I’m currently learning Python automation libs
+- 🌱 I’m currently learning Python automation libs and Django
 - 💞️ I’m looking to collaborate on RPA projects